 Students are responsible for arranging their own advanced modality experience.
-This may be done at any point after RTE 281.
+This may be done in RTE 282.
 Students will complete an Advanced Modality Shadow Request for each department they choose to shadow with.
 Students will return the completed request form to the RTE Clinical Coordinator.
-See course syllabus for due date.
-No late requests will be accepted.
-Students are expected to keep their submitted schedules; no alterations.
-Student requests will be declined if their clinical requirements, including rechecks, are not completed prior to the start of their shadow schedule.
+See RTE 282 clinic course syllabus for more information.